Claudia-Elena/Social-Media-Application/README.md

 -------------------

 - Using Firebase Cloud to hosting services.
-- Have 3 activities: Register , Login and Dashboard.
+- Have 3 activities: Register activity , Login activity and Main Dashboard activity.

 # About LittleDuck team
 ---------------------------